AlexHZhou/ShootFaster/README.txt

 Haining) write the music.
 The game was created using Unity (programming), Bosca Ceoil (music), and Piskel (art).
 The game recieved runner up.

 To run the game, double click "shootFaster1.4.exe".
-I know there's a bunch of files in there, but I'm too scared of breaking something if I move too many files, because Unity is oh so confusing.
+There is also a demo video can watch, which is super short because github's 25mb file size limit.

 HOW TO PLAY